eclipse-cdt-cloud/vscode-peripheral-inspector/README.md

 The SVD Viewer extension uses [System View Description](http://www.keil.com/pack/doc/CMSIS/SVD/html/index.html) (SVD) files to display information about the selected part, including the Cortex Peripherals view.

-Choose one of the following methods to specify your SVD file in your launch configuration:
+Choose one of the following methods to specify your SVD file in your `launch.json` configuration(s):

 ### Use the CMSIS pack asset service